TD22057/insteon-mqtt/docs/mqtt.md

    - ramp_rate: float in the range of 0.5 to 540 seconds which sets the default ramp rate that will be used when the button is pressed
+   - resume_dim: bool indicating if the device's on level should be determined from the configured on_level flag, or based on the last on level (currently this will only effect manually pressing the button and not commands send through insteon-mqtt)

 IOLinc supports the flags: